Interactive QR Code plant tags & signs

 Plants Map no longer manufactures interactive tags and signs but you can use your My Tags page to organize an order to print at any company who manufactures tags and signs.
 We maintain a list of companies that we learn about that can make high quality signs and we will be keeping that list updated below.

-We are recommending LarkLabel.com first because over the years, Plants Map has used them ourselves and we’ve referred larger custom orders to them and their work is excellent and as a family owned business, their customer service is excellent.
-To organize an order to send to Lark Label or any other company, click on your My Plants Map library link at the top of the site.
+To organize an order to send to another printing company, click on your My Plants Map library link at the top of the site.
 You’ll need to use a full size browser to access the My Tags link in the top center of the page.

 On this page, you can click the Add button on the top right and you can find the plant pages that need a sign and add them to the My Tags page list.
 Once you have your plants on the page, you can use the menu drop-down buttons across the top to select what you’d like on each line of your signs.
 If you have that data on your plant pages, the text on the line will fill in automatically.
 You can always just type in the fields on the right as well.